 What is the list of countries which citizens can receive US social security spouse benefits?

 This is the first exception.
-A foreign spouse can receive social security spouse benefits if s/he is a citizen of the following countries:
+A foreign spouse can receive social security spousal benefits if s/he is a citizen of the following countries:

 Austria, Belgium, Czech Republic, Finland, France, Germany, Greece, Ireland, Netherlands, Luxembourg, Norway, Poland, Portugal, Spain, Sweden, Switzerland, and the United Kingdom